Available in Element Admissions and Element Success (External/Student SSO). See our packages overview for details.

 Overview

 Element451 supports Single Sign-On (SSO) for both internal users (staff/faculty) and external users (students).
 This guide walks you through configuring SSO, managing metadata updates, and ensuring seamless authentication for your users.
+Internal users can now be matched on email, School ID, or SSO ID, so institutions whose IdPs return a non-email identifier can authenticate staff and faculty without forcing email as the matching attribute.

 If you're looking for guidance on enabling SSO or other authentication methods, visit our Security + Authentication Settings help article.